 Cultivating a Sense of Self Awareness in The Classroom

 The correlation between confidence, advanced consciousness, and basic education is profound.
-Accessible education is not an option any more; rather than a luxury, public education has morphed into a necessity.
-Yet, even though legislators have made laws and rules to govern what our children learn; our children are not learning how to buy into their own self worth.
-Ultimately, in my opinion the system is fundamentally flawed.
+Accessible education is not an option anymore; rather than a luxury, public education has morphed into a necessity.
+Yet, even though legislators have made laws and rules to govern what our children learn; our children are not learning how to buy into their own self-worth.
+Ultimately, in my opinion, the system is fundamentally flawed.

 The reason is simple, rather than putting the students first, society has put the emphasis on the teacher.
 The teacher’s performance is the measure of student success, but that is not true.
 We’ve bought into a way of thinking where we hold the teacher accountable for the child’s learning, but ultimately we are not giving student’s the tools to awaken into a higher state of consciousness.

-Consider placing emphasis on every human being an embodiment of God.
-Just for a second, consider that students, each and every one, are born as perfect embodiments of life force.
+Consider placing emphasis on every human being as an embodiment of God.
+Just for a second, consider that students, each and everyone, are born as perfect embodiments of life force.
 Without the need to compartmentalize this fact, just look at each infant as infinite potential.
 Step two is to then look at the world as an open classroom of experience.
 Experiences are neither bad or good, they are simply an education towards aligning your choices toward your highest potential.

-Now, as adults we can see that every child is not given the same exact support from the level of the family.
+Now, as adults, we can see that every child is not given the same exact support from the level of the family.
 This is what we call familial karma in yoga.
 Each family offers experiences that make an impression on the brain and are retained as memories.
 Humans are designed to use discernment to categorize experiences into buckets–good or bad.
 This is actually a function of the ego; it keeps us alive and helps us to thrive.

 Teachers, wouldn’t it be wonderful for your job to be more about seeing the light in your students and helping them to achieve their potential and less about kill & drill for a test?
-In my opinion there are two reasons for the state of public education in America.
+In my opinion, there are two reasons for the state of public education in America.
 The first reason is that we are all overstimulated with screens, devices, and projected energy that our sympathetic nervous system is running the show.
 This creates a deeper misunderstanding that there is scarcity.
 The second reason, and possibly the most inhibiting factor is that we’ve made education dependent on the teacher.
 This is a fundamental misunderstanding, and it has far more serious implications than simply stressing our children out.

-If we look at social media for what it is, a tool to communicate overtly and covertly in the intellectual, emotional, and spiritual landscape then what we can say social media is a psychic extension of experience.
-Whether we know it or not, our unconscious mind is constantly analyzing our actions, our interactions, and our perception in an attempt to understand how we are being perceived in community.
+If we look at social media for what it is, a tool to communicate overtly and covertly in the intellectual, emotional, and spiritual landscape then we can say social media is a psychic extension of experience.
+Whether we know it or not, our unconscious mind is constantly analyzing our actions, our interactions, and our perception in an attempt to understand how we are being perceived in the community.
 Interpersonal life is as valuable as one’s private relationship to self.
 Studies have shown isolation and alienation is part of the battle for those dealing with depression, anxiety, and suicide.
-When the unconscious mind is constantly trying to make sure that the idea of individual self is not dead it begins to function on auto pilot.
+When the unconscious mind is constantly trying to make sure that the idea of the individual self is not dead it begins to function on autopilot.

-Fight or flight is our response to fear of death, fear of loss, fear of scarcity.
+Fight or flight is our response to the fear of death, fear of loss, fear of scarcity.
 Our sympathetic nervous system is responsible for keeping us alive, so when we feel like we are up against a wall we react rather than respond.
 When we make education about a test the experiential learning that goes on in the classroom is diminished.

 My daughter is in 4th grade.
 We are a month into school and she is already coming home with STAAR homework that is essentially kill and drill busy work.
-It is not teaching her place value, it is teaching her to be fearful of making the wrong choice on a multiple choice test.
+It is not teaching her place value, it is teaching her to be fearful of making the wrong choice on a multiple-choice test.
 Friends, this is not education.

 When the focus is shifted in this way we lose sight of the student.
 Students come to us to learn how to be in the world.
-If we focused more on helping students create interdependent relationships with others, to resource themselves, and to truly value experience they would be more prepared for life.
+If we focused more on helping students create interdependent relationships with others, to resource themselves, and truly valuable experience they would be more prepared for life.
 As education stands today, we are teaching enmeshment, codependency, and fear by promoting a system where the teacher is responsible for the student’s learning and success.
 The first rule in education should be that the student comes first.
 Period.

 We need to have a conversation about collective consciousness and uplifting our academic awareness sooner rather than later.
-Compassion, love, respect these are currency.
+Compassion, love, respect are currency.
 Money, material worth, attention are not currency.
 When we shift our perspective future generations will have the foundation to awaken more fully into consciousness.